microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 HRESULT AddToPackageGraph(string packageFullName, ...)
 {
     auto packageInfoReference = OpenPackageInfoByFullName(packageFullName)
-    auto node = PackageGraphNode(packageInfoReference)
+    auto packageGraphNode = PackageGraphNode(packageInfoReference)

-    // Find the insertion point where to add the new node to the package graph int index = 0
+    // Find the insertion point where to add the new package graph node to the package graph int index = 0
     for (; index < g_packageGraph.size(); ++index)
     {